 About

-Matthew is an award winning theatre director, actor and the former Artistic Director of The Hope Theatre.
+Matthew is an award winning Theatre Director, Actor and the former Artistic Director of The Hope Theatre.
 He trained on the Postgraduate Directing Course at Drama Studio London and Bretton Hall College, gaining a First Class Degree in Theatre Arts: Acting.

 He has a passion for bringing his vivid visual imagination and physical approach to his storytelling and relishes a collaborative process, creating highly theatrical, detailed work, rich in emotion and with a tight connection to the audiences heartbeat.

-Matthew has received 8 nominations as Best Director at the Off West End (OFFIE) Awards, 5 of which were for productions at The Hope: The House Of Yes, The Lesson, Her Aching Heart, Sea Life and the European premiere of Lovesong of the Electric Bear, which later transferred to The Arts, West End and won 2 OFFIE awards in 2016.
-His other nominations were for his revivals of Thark in 2017, Trestle in 2021 and the West End transfer of The Hope show Thrill Me: The Leopold & Loeb Story in 2022.
-His own adaptation of Chekhov’s Ward No.6 gained a Best Ensemble nomination at The Stage Awards 2009 and Time Out Critic’s Choice upon its transfer to London.
+Matthew has received 9 nominations as Best Director at the Off West End (OFFIE) Awards, 5 of which were for productions at The Hope Theatre: The House Of Yes, The LessonHer Aching Heart, Sea Life and the European premiere of Lovesong of the Electric Bear, which later transferred to The Arts, West End and won 2 OFFIE awards in 2016.
+His other nominations were for I Wish My Life Were Like A Musical at Wilton’s Music Hall (2023), the West End transfer of Thrill Me: The Leopold & Loeb Story (2022) and his revivals of Trestle (2021) and Thark (2017).

+Matthew won Best Director of a Musical at the 2023 OFFIE Awards for his direction of Thrill Me: The Leopold & Loeb Story.
 In 2017 Matthew won the Best Artistic Director OFFIE Award for his work at The Hope Theatre in 2016; the same year that The Hope was nominated as UK Fringe Theatre of the Year at The Stage Awards.
+His adaptation of Chekhov’s Ward No.6 gained a Best Ensemble nomination at The Stage Awards 2009 and Time Out Critic’s Choice upon its transfer to London.

-Other Directing includes A Midsummer Night’s Dream (Cambridge Shakespeare Festival), Thrill Me: The Leopold & Loeb Story (transfer to Jermyn Street Theatre) Vinegar Tom, The Comedy of Errors and Henry V (all OVO), Trestle(OVO & Jack Studio Theatre), Brainville At Night (UK Tour) Thark (Drayton Arms), The Cherry Orchard, A Scent of Flowers, A Woman Alone (all Jack Studio Theatre), Ward No.6 (C Venues, transferred to Camden People’s Theatre), Brainville At Night (Old Red Lion), Mary Rose (Jack Studio; transferred to Riverside Studios), The Possibilities (Tristan Bates), Two (Dispense Theatre) and The Late Edwina Black (Sheringham Summer Rep).
-Assistant Directing includes Entertaining Mr Sloane (UK/Ireland Tour) and Grosvenor Park Open Air Theatre Season 2012.
-He has worked as a Movement Director for the Jack Studio Theatre and award winning Arrows & Traps.
+Directing credits include I Wish My Life Were Like A Musical (Gilded Balloon & Wilton’s Music Hall), A Midsummer Night’s Dream (Cambridge Shakespeare Festival), Thrill Me: The Leopold & Loeb Story (Jermyn Street Theatre) Vinegar Tom, The Comedy of Errors and Henry V (all OVO), Trestle (Jack Studio Theatre), Her Aching Heart (Winner Best Off West End Play, Spy In The Stalls Awards 2016), Steel Magnolias (Winner of Best Off West End Production, Break A Leg Critic’s Choice Awards 2016), Sea Life, The Lesson & Brimstone and Treacle, (all The Hope Theatre), Lovesong of the Electric Bear (Arts Theatre, West End)Brainville At Night (UK Tour) Thark (Drayton Arms), The Cherry Orchard, A Scent of Flowers, A Woman Alone (all Jack Studio Theatre), Ward No.6 (C Venues, transferred to Camden People’s Theatre), Mary Rose (Riverside Studios), The Possibilities (Tristan Bates), Two (Dispense Theatre) and The Late Edwina Black (Sheringham Summer Rep).

 For further details on his Directing work please click on his CV or Portfolio pages.

-Matthew is represented by Savages Personal Management
+He is represented by Savages Personal Management.

-Best Artistic Director: OFFIE Awards 2017.
+Best Artistic Director, OFFIE Awards 2017